 Here are some tips which may help you prepare for your first flotation therapy session:

 Relax & Let Go

-Don't come into the tank with any expectations.
-If you have trouble relaxing at first, repetition of a focus word such as “peace”, “relax”, or “let go” spoken in your mind in unison with your breathing can help.
+The best rule of thumb is to release any expectations prior to a float.
+Simply enjoy the experience.
+There are several techniques you can use to help you relax from repeating a word to focusing on the rhythm of your breathing.
+Repeating a word in your mind such as “peace” or “let go” spoken in time with your breathing, can be very relaxing.
 Your breath can be an amazing tool for calming the mind and relaxing the body.
-The overall goal is to help you let go and be present.
+The overall goal is to help you let go and be present in the moment.

-It is important to be as comfortable as possible while you float.
-Try one of two positions in the tank to see which feels better for your body.
-The first is with your arms at your side and palms down.
-The second has your arms over-head with your palms up.
-Also, try to position your body in the middle of the tank to avoid “ping-ponging” from side to side.
+The first position is with your arms at your side and palms down.
+The second position involves placing your arms over-head with your palms up.
+Also, it’s best to try to position your body in the middle of the tank to avoid “ping-ponging” from side to side.

 No, just yourself!
 Towels, robes, earplugs, shampoo/bath soap, etc. will all be provided.
 Also, you can bring a container to place your contact lenses if necessary.

 People with extreme claustrophobia report no problems with floating.
 You are in total control over your environment and floating is more like being in outer space than closed in a tight box.
 Our float pods can be used with a completely open door as well as in different degrees of closure.
 It is up to you and how you would like to use them.
 We also offer a “float room” which is like a large bath tub with no closure at all.

 Nope!
 The buoyancy from the salt water keeps you afloat.
 If anything, some people fall asleep and may be woken by a little salt water in the eyes